eugeniafeng/HangSpot/README.md

 ## Overview
 ### Description
-HangSpot allows friend groups to map out each others' location and pick a central spot to meet up, providing a solution to the indecisiveness that comes with deciding where to meet friends.
-Friends can decide on a meet-up spot based on their favorite locations or the app's suggestions, or the app can randomly pick a spot for them.
+HangSpot aims to help friends spend less time deciding where to meet up, and spend more time hanging out!
+HangSpot allows friend groups to map out each others' location and run through a structured decision-making process to pick a central spot to meet up, alleviating the indecisiveness that comes with group decisions.

 ### App Evaluation
 - **Category:** Social